Ticker

 The biggest advantage of JavaScript having ability to support all modern browsers and produce an equivalent result.

--> One of the main uses of JavaScript is use to create dynamic and interactive websites.
+-> JavaScript is use to create dynamic and interactive websites.
 JavaScript can be used to manipulate the content and styling of a web page, add interactivity through event handling, and communicate with web servers to update content without requiring a full page refresh.

 ---------------------------------------------------------------------------------------------------------